- September 18, 2020

 The power of ventilation

 Without allowing your building proper ventilation, stagnant air has the potential to lead to comfort and significant health problems.
-It’s generally recommended that your building has enough ventilation to exchange air inside at least every four hours.
+It’s generally recommended that your building has enough ventilation to exchange the air inside at least every four hours.

 One of the positive outcomes of older homes having drafts is that they probably don’t need help with ventilation, whereas modern homes will need help to meet minimum ventilation standards.

-If you need more information on air conditioning systems to meet your business requirements, please contact us, and we’ll be happy to help you in any way possible.
+If you need more information on air conditioning systems to meet your business requirements, please contact Sovereign Air Conditioning, and we’ll be happy to help you in any way possible.